 5. You Realize That You Will Never Get Everything You Want But That’s OK

 Imagine having everything you ever wanted.

 Happiness is quite subjective.
-For different people, it means different things.
+For different people, happiness means different things.

 What I found out though is that happiness doesn’t come from pursuing more things to buy.
 It comes from practicing a set of activities that bring you joy.
 For me, it’s writing.
 For you, it’s probably something different.